bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

-# Conduct Warehouse Accounting Document (confirm) catalog.document.confirm
+# Conduct Inventory Document (deprecated) catalog.document.confirm

 {% note warning "We are still updating this page" %}